Size: 6.4 x 2.4 x 0.5 inches (dongle); 4.8 x 1.5 x 0.7 inches (remote)

 Supported audio formats: Dolby Digital, Dolby Digital Plus, and Dolby Atmos

-Chromecast with Google TV isn't just a streaming stick with a remote.
-Yes, it is that, but Google’s newest home entertainment device is greater than the sum of its parts, with a sensible interface, pretty much every streaming service in the land and Google Assistant at your beck and call.
+Chromecast with Google TV is much more than just a streaming stick with a remote.
+Google’s newest home entertainment device boasts a sensible interface, nearly every streaming service you can think of and Google Assistant at your beck and call.

-The $50 Chromecast with Google TV is similar to the myriad Roku and Amazon Fire TV Sticks on the market, but as this Chromecast with Google TV review outlines, it’s the things only Google can bring that make this one of the best smart streaming devices.
+The Chromecast with Google TV is about the same price as the Roku and Amazon Fire TV Sticks on the market, but as this Chromecast with Google TV review outlines, it’s the things only Google can bring that make this one of the best smart streaming devices.

 - Chromecast with Google TV vs Fire TV Stick 4K: Which should you buy?